 One big reason people lease instead of buy is to avoid a large down payment and instead opt for low monthly payments.
 However, sometimes at the end of the lease, you'll decide you enjoy the car and want to buy it.

 While an inflated residual value will give you lower monthly payments, it means the car will be "worth more" at the end of the lease.
 Therefore, the higher the lease-end value is, the more you'll have to pay for the car.
 Many times, this means you'll end up paying more for the car after your lease than you would for the same used vehicle elsewhere.

-READ MORE: Can You Save Money with a One Pay Lease?
+READ MORE: Can You Save Money with a Prepaid Lease?

 Consider Residual Value When Shopping for a Car Lease